AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/configure-inbox-search-rail.md

 ## Viewing Predicates {#view-predicates}

-You can view these predicates using the Filters page.
+You can view the predicates using the Filters page.
 To view the predicates, select **[!UICONTROL Filter]** on the Inbox page.
 The predicates display in the left pane.
-You can specify the search criteria to filter Inbox items.
+You can then specify the search criteria to filter Inbox items.

 ![Filters page](./assets/apply-filters.png)